How to Start a Nail Salon Business Step by Step Guide

 3. Decide on a Location for your Nail Salon

 Think of a suitable place for your Nail Salon.
-Before that, figure out whether you are looking for a rental property or willing to purchase something in a commercial area?
+Before that, figure out whether you are looking for a rental property or are willing to purchase something in a commercial area.
 For both sites, you need to follow certain protocols.
 Select a location whose environment is posh and clean, privacy from street noise is another factor, and you also need to check if it is viable for commercial use.